 Memorial Day used to be just another holiday.
 Not anymore.
 That changed for me in 2006.
 Since then, I have paused over this sacred weekend to remember a late-night phone call and a cold January afternoon at Arlington National Cemetery.
 I pause to remember my nephew, Sgt.
 Adam Leigh Cann, USMC and the thousands of others who have given their lives on the battlefield for the cause of freedom.

 Adam was born on January 25, 1982.
 He was my older sister’s second son.
 That’s him and his brother, Justin in the picture above.
 Blonde haired.
 Blue eyed.
 He was like any other kid.
 Full of mischief.
 Loving life.
-I can still see him and his brothers, Justin and Stephen, swimming in the pool with their granddaddy and standing in the front yard showing off the the fish they caught.
+I can still see him and his brothers, Justin and Stephen, swimming in the pool with my dad and standing in the front yard showing off the fish they caught.
 My father absolutely adored those three boys.
 They were his first grandchildren, and it was so much fun watching them spend time with him.

 After graduating from high school, Justin and Adam both enlisted in the Marine Corps.
 By the time the US declared war on terror in 2001, both were on active duty.
 The fact that they joined the armed forces was not a surprise.
 They had plenty of family heroes who had gone before them including both of their grandfathers who had a profound influence over the boys.

 My father served as a radio operator and gunner on a B-17 in World War II.
 He spent over two years as a prisoner of the Germans.
 I have three brothers-in-law who have served including one who remains on active duty.
 My father-in-law was an army helicopter pilot.
 My younger brother served briefly in the Army before being medically discharged because of a bum knee.
 I can’t even count the number of extended family members and friends who have worn our nation’s uniforms.